RokasJ162/final_project/README.md

 # YOLOv8 Object Detection App

-This project is a simple Python application for **object detection, training, and model exporting** using [Ultralytics YOLOv8](https://github.com/ultralytics/ultralytics).
+This project is a simple Python application for object detection.
+As dataset I choose Russian military equipment.

 It supports three modes: